10 ways to Add Value to your Home

 Proven Statistics Shows Landscaping Adds More Home Value

 It is a proven fact that greenery adds to the value of not just a home but also neighborhoods.
-For example, a recent study held over ten months and over 2,500 property transactions analyzed the benefits of "street trees," trees planted between the road and sidewalk, of a Portland, Oregon neighborhood.
+For example, a recent study held over ten months and over 2,500 property transactions analyzed the benefits of "street trees," planted between the road and sidewalk, of a Portland, Oregon neighborhood.
 The results indicated that the mere presence of a few trees raised the value of a home equivalent to a treeless home 129 feet larger in an area.

 When one looks further into the benefits of having a few trees, it becomes apparent that homes will sell for more money at a swifter rate than similar trees without greenery and of relative location and condition.
 The Portland study noted that "green" homes sold over $7,000 additional dollars on average and 1.7 days more quickly.
 Additionally, the value of a property lacking greenery but located within 100 feet of a house with greenery rose by nearly $2,000.
 The Portland study concluded that the increased housing value from greenery totaled almost $20,000.